 - The order that the topics are taught don’t make sense.
 For the most part, LingoDeer does a good job of teaching useful language and structuring lessons that build upon each other well.
 But sometimes, the lessons include language that’s not useful for the level they’re at.

 - There are a few bugs in the app.
-While the app works well and looks great, since it’s a new app there are still some small kinks in the gameplay such as lessons loading slowly or hearing random audio during another practise exercise.
+While the app works well and looks great, since it’s a new app there are still some small kinks in the gameplay such as lessons loading slowly or hearing random audio during another practice exercise.

 Learning kanji is one of the most difficult aspects of studying Japanese.
 Not only are there thousands of characters, but each one often has more than reading, making it an overwhelming process for learners.
 The Kanji Study app makes the kanji learning process interactive and enjoyable!

 Kanji Study breaks down the daunting task of learning over 2000 kanji into manageable chunks.
 There’s detailed information for each kanji, from its definition, readings, vocabulary examples to small animations showing the correct stroke order and much more.
-Kanji Study takes a more serious approach to learning through drilling practise exercises for optimal retention.
+Kanji Study takes a more serious approach to learning through drilling practice exercises for optimal retention.
 Users can assign a rating on each character based on how well they know them, which quickly narrows down the kanji they need to focus on.
 But the best features of this app is the kanji writing exercises.

 Learners can improve their kanji recognition by challenging themselves to recall and draw the characters.
 With this powerful feature learners can not only use this app as a study tool for the JLPT (Japanese Language Proficiency Test) but also for the Kanji Kentei Test.